jonidaniel/finnkino-movie-app/readme.md

 - [Credits](#credits)
 - [License](#license)

-## About FINNKINO MOVIE APP

-- Finnkino Movie App was made for ...
+## About Finnkino Movie App

+- The app displays Finnkino's shows
+- First, users search for the desired theatre, then the app lists all shows for that theatre for the current day
+- Specific information, like production years and genres, are shown for every show

 ## Screenshots